dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-SWITCH TO SLIDE
+SWITCH TO SLIDE #17

 ---

-So now that you guys have seen a little demonstration that should give you a better idea how Docker works and what should you look for if you want to install it on your machine.
+With this little demo we have finished the first part of our presentation.

-We will now going to talk about why and how we switched our development environments from standard LAMP setup to Docker for developing Drupal projects at Fenomen.
+We will now going to talk about why and how we at Fenomen switched our development environments from a standard LAMP setup to Docker to develop Drupal projects.

 And maybe you are experiencing the same issues as we did and our experience using Docker could help you resolve them.